fiatconnect/specification/fiatconnect-api.md

 If the selected `fiatAccountId` is not found for the current user, the server MUST reject the transfer and return a `ResourceNotFound` error.

+###### 3.3.4.1.3.2.5. `InvalidFiatAccount`

+If the selected `fiatAccountId` corresponds to an existing fiat account for the user, but that fiat account is not valid for use with this transfer, the server MUST return an `InvalidFiatAccount` error

 #### 3.3.4.2. `POST /transfer/out`

 The `POST /transfer/out` endpoint is used to initiate a new transfer out from crypto to fiat.